sankeer-28/CH-PDF-GEN/README.md

 ### OR
 ## Simply download the repo -> extract the file -> click the generate.bat or pdfgenerator.exe
 ## OR
-### open Command Prompt and copy paste the following
+### If you have GIT installed, open Command Prompt and copy paste the following
       git clone https://github.com/sankeer-28/Math-PDF-Generator.git